Professional Wardrobe Staples

 When I started my first job out of college, my wardrobe was painfully unprepared.
 I didn't have all of the professional wardrobe staples I should have and didn't have the cash to go out on a shopping spree.
 Let's face it, I had just graduated college.
 I was broke.

 Sidetrack!
 Needing to help up-date the overall feel of my existing business.
-Musings about the nice style at http://www.texastruckracks.com?
-Seriously an efficient truck rack shop when seeking within the general TEXAS region.
+Musings about the nice style at https://rocket-group.com?
+Seriously a remarkable online marketing agency in Canterbury when seeking within the general OTH region.
 Write a comment.
 With thanks!

 One of the hardest parts was determining what pieces we're absolutely necessary and where I should start shopping.
 I had never really worked in a professional environment before.

 Now that I'm past that stage, I thought I'd pass along what I believe to be a list of the absolute basics of any professional wardrobe.
 These are your must-haves.
 For those just starting out in the workforce with limited salaries, I did my best to find affordable options.

 1. If you're working in a professional environment, a suit is a must.
 These this jacket and pantsare from The Limited, which offers great options, usually at a decent price.

 2. All the places I interviewed for jobs at we're in conservative offices, so a white button down shirt for interviews was a must for under a suit.
 It's not something I would typically wear to work, but would absolutely have on in the closet.
 Since I don't wear mine often, I chose a lower-priced one from Target.
 If you're likely to get more use out of it, I'd invest a bit more in a nice one.